What John Doerr Can Do for Women in Design

 The market reach represented by the panelists alone was both impressive and staggering.
 Dave Morin estimated that one of his earlier inventions, Facebook Connect, has “literally been used trillions of times.”
 Prompted by Doerr to describe one of his greatest achievements, Yves Behar did not speak of his elegant Up band or tactile JAMBOX wireless speaker; he talked about his redesign of the packaging and dispensers for New York City’s free condom program, which he helped re-launch in 2008.
 Today, 30-40 million condoms are distributed annually in the city as a direct result.
 Both examples illustrate the huge reach and scalability of design.

-As star-studded and inspiring as it was, Doerr’s panel failed to include a even single female designer, which—to his credit—he publicly pointed out.
+As star-studded and inspiring as it was, Doerr’s panel failed to include even a single female designer, which—to his credit—he publicly pointed out.
 When Doerr asked his panelists about the role of women in design and their companies, several spoke of women on their teams, but the responses were vague and decidedly underwhelming.
 None spoke of women from a leadership standpoint or compellingly about the profound value diverse designers bring, beyond a few acknowledgements that women tend to be better at marketing.

 Ironically, some of the most dynamic female designers of our day were sitting in the audience—Krista Donaldson of product design and technology nonprofit D-Rev: Design Revolution, systems designers Patrice Martin and Jocelyn Wyatt of IDEO.org, and environmental design genius Marika Shioiri-Clark, who is engaged in groundbreaking work for women and girls via the Nike Foundation.
 Whether designing low-cost prosthetic devices, safe sanitation systems, or healing spaces for the poorest people in the world, describing these women’s unique talent as “marketing” is a costly mistake.